albarji/ballmatro/README.md

 Even if not played, joker cards modify the scoring rules following the description of the joker card.
 Therefore, the presence of a joker might have an impact on which is the best subset of cards that can be played.

 > Example: the hand [2♥,2♦,A♠] attains the highest score when playing [2♥,2♦], which results in a Pair scoring 14 chips x 2 = 28.
-However, when introducing a joker in the list as [2♥,2♦,A♠,🂿 Pluto: multiplies by 2 the chips and multiplier of the High Card hand] the best play now is [A♠], which results in a High Card scoring 21 chips x 2 = 42.
+However, when receiving a joker in the list as [2♥,2♦,A♠,🂿 Pluto: multiplies by 2 the chips and multiplier of the High Card hand] the best play now is [A♠], which results in a High Card scoring 21 chips x 2 = 42.

 Multiple joker cards may appear in the input list of cards.
 If two jokers modify the same scoring rule or step of the scoring process, their modifications are applied in the same order as they were presented in the input list of cards.

+> Example: the input list of cards [🂿 Mars: multiplies by 2 the chips and multiplier of the Four of a Kind hand,🂿 Mars Shard: adds 1 to the chips and multiplier of the Four of a Kind hand,2♥,2♦,2♠,2♣], when played as [2♥,2♦,2♠,2♣], results in a score of 1935.
+However, the input list of cards [🂿 Mars Shard: adds 1 to the chips and multiplier of the Four of a Kind hand,🂿 Mars: multiplies by 2 the chips and multiplier of the Four of a Kind hand,2♥,2♦,2♠,2♣], when played as [2♥,2♦,2♠,2♣], results in a score of 2080.

 ### Input/output format